 The first time you catch the Empire State Building out of the corner of your eye, it will feel like magic.
 But don’t worry, the feeling doesn’t go away.

-You can visit the 86th floor open-air observatory or head to the indoor observation deck on the 102nd floor.
+One of the best things to do in NYC is to visit the 86th floor open-air observatory or head to the indoor observation deck on the 102nd floor.

-Tip: If you’d like to see something very cool, swing by the 80th floor to for the exhibit dedicated to the 3,400 people that built the Empire State Building – it displays original photographs!
+Local’s Tip: If you’d like to see something very cool, swing by the 80th floor to for the exhibit dedicated to the 3,400 people that built the Empire State Building – it displays original photographs!